jobayerahmed-dev/tech-ai-html/README.md

 # tech-ai-html
-this is my first git repository
+this is my first git repository </br>
-Author Jobayer-ahmed
+Author-jobayer ahmed